Apply to MC

-Courses involve intensive thinking and writing on the central questions of knowledge, morality, logic and faith.
-Students develop critical and creative skills, forming a solid foundation for work in ministry, law, business, medicine, education and more.
+Courses involve intensive thinking and writing on the central questions of knowledge, morality, growth, logic, and faith.
+Students develop critical and creative skills, forming a solid foundation for work in ministry, law, business, medicine, education, and more.

 The Department of Christian Studies and Philosophy can trace a long history at Mississippi College, which offered courses in Biblical and classical studies as far back as 1852.
 Today, the department continues to fulfill a valuable role, serving as the college’s philosophical center and creating a place where students and faculty can come together to consider and explore the most important questions of human existence.
 With rigorous coursework in Biblical languages — Hebrew and Greek — it’s a challenging but rewarding academic experience for students who want to delve more deeply into the history and foundations of their faith.

 Many students who major in Christian Studies & Philosophy are interested in pursuing a life of service, or a career that makes a positive impact on their community.
 Through hands-on training programs, students gain experience making a difference.
 Our majors serve churches as paid staff, travel on mission trips, volunteer for charities, spend summers working at Christian campus and retreats, and intern at local churches.

 Take part in activities sponsored by the Institute for Christian Leadership at Mississippi College, which provides leadership opportunities for students and faculty so they can develop into their full potential as Christian Leaders.

 Our recent graduates are going into the world and getting right to work.
 Students who’ve graduated within the past five years are now working in various ministerial roles… pursuing graduate study at places like New Orleans Baptist Theological Seminary, Truett Theological Seminary and Beeson Divinity School… even working for the Peace Corps!